Introduction to Wearable Technology

 - Menstrual cycle tracking

-These features allow users to spot trends in their health data.
+These features help users spot health trends.
 They can share this info with doctors for better care.
 Some watches can even detect falls and call for help.
-This makes them valuable for elderly users or those with health risks.
+This makes them valuable for older users or those with health risks.

 Emergency Response Features and Health Alerts

-Modern smartwatches include features for emergency situations.
+Modern smartwatches include features for emergencies.
 They can detect accidents and call for help.
-Some can monitor for irregular heart rhythms.
-If detected, they alert the user to seek medical attention.
+Some can spot irregular heart rhythms.
+If found, they tell the user to see a doctor.
 Other emergency features include:

 - SOS buttons for quick emergency calls